How to Invest in Property Without Buying a House

 To many people, investing in property may seem like a nice idea, but with the average house price in the UK more than £250,000 - buying an investment property is not feasible for most people.

 But what if we were to tell you that you didn’t need to buy a house in order to invest in real estate?
-In this article, we will explain how to invest in property without buying a house, why people invest in property and demonstrate how to start investing in property with Admirals.
+In this article, we will explain how to invest in property without buying a house, why people invest in property and demonstrate how to start investing in property with Admiral Markets.

 Why Invest in Property?